ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Overview** :

-* Establishes a network link between two VPCs, allowing private IPv4 or IPv6 traffic routing between them.
+* Creates a network link between two VPCs so that data can be routed privately across IPv4 or IPv6.

-**Seamless Communication** :
+**Smooth Communication** :

-* Enables instances in either VPC to communicate seamlessly as if they were part of the same network.
+* Permits smooth interaction between instances in either VPC as though they were a single network.

 **Flexibility in Setup** :

-* Create VPC peering connections between your own VPCs or with VPCs in different AWS accounts.
+* Establish VPC peering connections with other AWS accounts' VPCs or with your own VPCs.

 * Peering connections can span across different AWS regions.

 **Functionality** :

-* Enables direct, secure communication between VPCs without needing to route traffic over the internet.
+* Allows VPCs to communicate directly and securely without requiring traffic to be routed over the internet.

 ### VPC Endpoint

 **Overview** :

-* Allows private connections between your VPC and supported AWS services.
+* Permits private connections to be made between your supported AWS services and VPC.

-* Instances within your VPC can communicate with these services without needing public IP addresses.
+* These services are reachable by instances within your VPC without requiring public IP addresses.

 **Eliminates Public IP Requirement** :

-* Removes the need for instances in your VPC to have public IP addresses to access resources in the connected AWS services.
+* Eliminates the requirement for public IP addresses on instances within your VPC in order to access resources in the associated AWS services.

 **Virtual Device Functionality** :

-* VPC endpoints are virtual devices that enables secure and direct communication between your VPC and AWS services.
+* Virtual devices known as VPC endpoints allow direct and secure connection between your VPC and AWS services.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1720356782219/eddf56a7-9b85-4333-b22d-dbfe554a22fb.webp align="center")